corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

 *P2 alternative 2: additional analysis: latency and motor diversity*

-1. Number of trials to attempt a new locus on the multi-access box
+1. Number of trials to attempt a new locus on the multi-access boxes

-2. Number of trials to solve (meet criterion) a new locus on the multi-access box
+2. Number of trials to solve (meet criterion) a new locus on the multi-access boxes

 *P3b: additional analysis: individual consistency in flexibility across contexts + flexibility is correlated across contexts*

-Number of trials to solve a new loci on the multi-access box
+Number of trials to solve a new loci on the multi-access boxes

 *P4: learning strategies*